Viking Link construction kicks off

 Once completed by the end of 2023, the €2-billion subsea interconnector should supply renewable power to one-and-a-half million UK homes.

-By 2030, 90% of electricity imported via National Grid’s interconnectors will be from zero carbon sources.
+By 2030, 90 per cent of electricity imported via National Grid’s interconnectors will be from zero carbon sources.

 National Grid will look to provide jobs to the local community and also procure products and services from local companies.